US: Iranian troops in Crimea backing Russian drone strikes

 The U.S. first revealed this summer that Russia was purchasing Iranian unmanned aerial vehicles to launch against Ukraine.
 Iran has denied selling its munitions to Russia.

+U.S. officials believe that Iran may have deployed military personnel to assist the Russians in part because of the Russians’ lack of familiarity with the Iranian-made drones.
+Declassified U.S. intelligence findings showed that Russians faced technical problems with the drones soon after taking delivery of them in August.

+“The systems themselves were suffering failures and not performing to the standards that apparently the customers expected,” Kirby said.
+“So the Iranians decided to move in some trainers and some technical support to help the Russians use them with better lethality.”

-The Biden administration released further details about Iran’s involvement in assisting Russia’s war in Ukraine at a sensitive moment.
-The administration has levied new sanctions against Iran over the government’s brutal crackdown on antigovernment protest in recent weeks spurred by the death of 22-year-old Mahsa Amini, who died in Iranian security custody.
+The Biden administration released further details about Iran’s involvement in assisting Russia’s war at a sensitive moment.
+The administration has levied new sanctions against Iran over the brutal crackdown on antigovernment protests spurred by the death of 22-year-old Mahsa Amini, who died in Iranian security custody.

 Morality police had detained Amini last month for not properly covering her hair with the Islamic headscarf, known as the hijab, which is mandatory for Iranian women.
 Amini collapsed at a police station and died three days later.